Are you confused with the facts about the prostate?

 If you are, then don’t worry.
 You’re not alone.

-Indeed, there are opposing stories about prostate health and prostate cancer.
+Indeed, there are opposing stories and myths about prostate health and prostate cancer.

-Take a look at the following statements and ask yourself…is this what you believe?
+Take a look at the following statements and ask yourself…are these prostate myths what you believe?

 A high PSA score means you have prostate cancer